 While the easing of lockdown restrictions allows walkers more freedom, it's clear that Covid-19 has not gone away, therefore it's essential that we work together to get our Walk Durham programme started again in a phased way, which is safe and responsible.

 Follow Walk Durham on Facebook.

 Walk Durham is a programme of short weekly health walks taking place across County Durham.
-The walks are a great opportunity for you to make your first steps towards being active and meeting like minded people.
+The walks are a great opportunity for you to make your first steps towards being active.
 Whether you are recovering from illness or just want to be more active and enjoy walking outdoors in the company of others, Walk Durham can help you get started.

 Gentle Steps to Walking

 This walk is delivered on a running track which is flat and in an enclosed safe environment.
 You can walk at your own pace and rest whenever you need to.
-Gentle Steps to walking is currently available at Chester-le-Street Riverside and Shildon Sunnydale Leisure Centre.
+Gentle Steps to Walking is currently available at Chester-le-Street Riverside and Shildon Sunnydale Leisure Centre.
 This walk is great for helping you to build up your activity levels at your own pace.

 Get Walk Ready